lidofinance/docs/docs/guides/node-operator-manual.md

 You would need an RPC endpoint - a local node / RPC provider (eg Alchemy/Infura).

-If the new keys are present and valid, Node Operators can vote for increasing the key limit for the Node Operator.

 #### Lido Node Operator Dashboard

 You can also check the uploaded keys on [Mainnet Lido Node Operator Dashboard] or [Testnet Lido Node Operator Dashboard].